LiskArchive/lisk-sdk-examples/guides/07-ui-boilerplate/hello_frontend/README.md

 # Steps to re-create the Hello UI template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Semantic UI](https://semantic-ui.com/introduction/getting-started.html).
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Semantic UI](https://semantic-ui.com/introduction/getting-started.html).

+## Installation
 - In the `hello` directory, run the following command to bootstrap a react app:
 ```
 npx create-react-app hello_frontend